-Bitcoin is here to stay and every day, financial institutions, celebrities and artists are endorsing it.
-It also has intrinsic value otherwise companies accepting it as payment for goods and services are either ballsy or just plain stupid!
+Bitcoin is here to stay.
+Every day, financial institutions, celebrities, and artists are endorsing it.
+It also has intrinsic value otherwise companies (incl.
+Microsoft) accepting it as payment for goods and services are either ballsy or just plain stupid!

 Ethereum founder, Vitalik Buterin, played the safe card by recently warning that Cryptocurrencies can drop to a zero value and must not be used as an investment vehicle.
 And rightfully so!

 In the world of cryptocurrencies, Bitcoin would then be the standard – like gold.

 Bitcoin can, therefore, be considered as the grandfather of cryptos.
 It’s the base of all cryptos rather than one that will be made readily available as standard payment instruments.